Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/spcs.md

 #### Building the Application Container Image

 !!!IMPORTANT
-    This uses the `docker` daemon, if you have not installed please install [Docker](https://www.docker.com/products/docker-desktop/) before proceeding further.
+    This uses the `docker` daemon, if you have not installed this yet, please install [Docker](https://www.docker.com/products/docker-desktop/) before proceeding further.

 Let us login to the SPCS image registry,